Eledon Pharmaceuticals Provides Business and Pipeline Updates

 Sufficient financial resources to fund operating activities into 2024

 IRVINE, Calif., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Eledon Pharmaceuticals, Inc. (“Eledon”) (NASDAQ: ELDN), today announced a business update aimed at maximizing shareholder value by prioritizing resources on its ongoing clinical development efforts in kidney transplantation.
+09, 2023 (GLOBE NEWSWIRE) -- Eledon Pharmaceuticals, Inc. ("Eledon") ELDN, today announced a business update aimed at maximizing shareholder value by prioritizing resources on its ongoing clinical development efforts in kidney transplantation.

 Every year more than 24,000 people undergo a kidney transplant in the United States, and over 240,000 Americans are living with a functioning transplanted kidney.
 Eledon's investigational drug candidate, tegoprubart, seeks to address the challenges associated with current immunosuppressive transplantation regimens, such as those that administer calcineurin inhibitors (CNIs).
 The ability to prevent acute and chronic transplant rejection without the need for CNIs has the potential to transform the clinical management of transplantation by mitigating the nephrotoxicity and other side effects associated with CNIs, and potentially increasing the functional life of transplanted organs.